diogo4256/mlops_group_17/reports/README.md

 >
 > Example:
 >
-> *The starting point of the diagram is our local setup, where we integrated ... and ... and ... into our code.*
+> *The starting point of the diagram is our local setup, where we integrated ... and ... and ... into our code.
 > *Whenever we commit code and puch to github, it auto triggers ... and ... .
 From there the diagram shows ...*
 >
 > Answer:

-IN PROGEES
+Our system starts with an non-pretrained resnet model and a kaggle dataset consisting of images of fruits.
+We used conda to track our virtual environments, pytorch to train the model, and integrated git for version control, hydra for configurations/hyperparamethers and wandb logging into our code.
+We also added unit tests using the pytest framework, and docker for containerizing our system.
+We use cloud storage to store our dataset and our trained model, container registry for keeping docker containers, and vertex ai to run the user-queried predictions on a deployed Cloud Run instance of the previously created docker container using the FastAPI framework.
+Everytime we want to develop a feature independently from our colleagues, we create a branch.
+When we are comfortable with our changes and want to send them to the develop branch, we create a pull request that has to be approved by the other contributers.
+General pushing and pull requests trigger our unit tests, that are performed independently by a github actions runner.
+After the code is on develop and ready to deploy, we create a docker container and push it to google cloud's container registry.
+From there we create a cloud run instance that runs this docker container and gives it a domain, from which anyone can login and query it for a prediction.
+Upon every query, the input file goes through our trained model in the predict code in our deployed container, and returns the prediction if it's a single image, or an accuracy percentage in case of an image folder.

 ### Question 26